 What are the basics of the Exchange Program?
-On March 24, 2016, our Board authorized, subject to stockholder approval, a voluntary program (the "Exchange Program") that, if implemented, will permit each of our eligible employees the opportunity to exchange their outstanding stock options that are significantly "underwater" for shares to be granted under the Plan as Restricted Stock Awards ("RSAs," which, as defined in the Plan, may take the form of restricted stock units ("RSUs") or restricted shares).
+On March 24, 2016, our Board authorized, subject to stockholder approval, a voluntary program (the "Exchange Program") that, if implemented, will permit each of our current employees (other than executive officers) and one current consultant (the "Eligible Participants") the opportunity to exchange their outstanding stock options that are significantly "underwater" for shares to be granted under the Plan as Restricted Stock Awards ("RSAs," which, as defined in the Plan, may take the form of restricted stock units ("RSUs") or restricted shares).
 The value of the RSAs issued, in the aggregate, is designed to be less than the value of the options that are exchanged, in the aggregate.
 The RSAs issued will be subject to additional time-based vesting.
 Further, our directors and executive officers will not be eligible to participate in this program.

 What is Sonus trying to accomplish with the Exchange Program?
-We have two compensatory objectives: First, we want to retain our employees in the face of increased competition for their services, and to motivate them because our stock price has been significantly depressed for over a year.
+We have two compensatory objectives: First, we want to retain our Eligible Participants in the face of increased competition for their services, and to motivate them because our stock price has been significantly depressed for over a year.
 Second, we want to eliminate a significant portion of our existing overhang from underwater options that do not provide any retention or motivation benefits.
 Elimination of these options will enable us to make future grants under the Plan of awards that can be used to retain and incent our employees.